maikszusevics/IT-Security-Support-Bootcamp/Cybersecurity/Threats-and-Mitigation.md

 ### 2. Deception

 Deception involves manipulating users or systems into performing unsafe actions or disclosing confidential information.
-This includes **phishing**, **social engineering**, **fake websites**, and **spoofed emails** — all tactics that rely on psychological manipulation.
+This includes **phishing**, **social engineering**, **fake websites**, and **spoofed emails**,  all tactics that rely on psychological manipulation.
 Deception is often a precursor to a larger attack or malware infection, making it a critical threat vector.

 ### 3. Malware